 A keystore is a mechanism for storing cryptographic keys and certificates in Java.
 The persistent form of a keystore is a password-protected file on disk.
 A keystore may contain key entries that allow applications with access to the keystore to authenticate themselves to users or other services.
 A keystore is also used to store trusted certificate entries that contain the public keys of services that are trusted and certificate authorities that are trusted to vouch for services.

 To enable HTTPS in Collaborator, you will need to create a keystore with the certificate of the server (either CA, or self-signed).
 For CA-signed certificates – the chain certificate the certificate authority.
 Follow the instructions below to create a keystore with the type of certificate you will be using to secure Collaborator.

-You will be prompted to answer a series of questions.
+You will be prompted to specify keystore password and answer a series of questions.
 When you are prompted to enter your first and last name, enter the host and domain name you intend to use to address the Collaborator server instead.
 For example:

 For many organizations, this is sufficient to guarantee security.
 However, web browsers and the Collaborator client will request confirmation from end users, unless the certificate is not signed by an existing certificate authority.

 If you wish to have a certificate authority sign your server certificate, please follow the steps described in Create Certificate Signing Request.